. . . in and around Park Slope

 - Brooklyn Museum – Open 11am-6pm Wednesday- Sunday. // 990 Washington Ave., Brooklyn

-- Prospect Park – Brooklyn’s beautiful “central” park — right across the street from BSEC.
+- Prospect Park – Brooklyn’s beautiful “central” park.
 Walks and more walks, and Winner in the Park

 - Grand Army Plaza Farmer’s Market – Fun Saturday farmer’s market at Grand Army Plaza, at the entrance to Prospect Park.
 Open 8am-4pm